-There are many ways to support the University.
-You can donate securely by direct debit from a bank account, by cheque, or with a credit or debit card, raise money on behalf of our priority projects or through online shopping platforms.
+You can donate securely by Direct Debit from a bank account, by cheque, with a credit or debit card, via CAF or raise money on behalf of our priority projects.

 Gift Aid is a simple scheme that enables charities to claim an additional 25p from every £1 donated by UK taxpayers.
 By completing the Gift Aid declaration, you can increase the value of your gift at no extra cost to yourself.

-If a 45% rate tax-payer donates £100 to the MMU Fund, £25 can be added to the value of this gift in Gift Aid.
+If a 45% rate tax-payer donates £100 to the Manchester Metropolitan University, £25 can be added to the value of this gift in Gift Aid.
 In addition, you can also receive £31.25 rebate on this donation when completing the Self-Assessment Form.
 This means that a £100 donation would actually cost you £68.75.